davidrtorres/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/README.md

 Danny was provided me with 3 datasets: sales, menu, members.

 ## Dataset
-Danny has provided us with 3 datasets for this case study.
+Danny has provided us with 3 datasets for this case study: sales, menu, members.

 ### sales
 This dataset includes all the customer_id purchases, the corresponding order_date and the product id of each purchase.